theupdateframework/python-tuf/docs/CLI.md

 Copy a target file to the repo and add it to the Targets metadata (or the Targets role specified in --role).
 More than one target file, or directory, may be specified in --add.
 The --recursive option may be toggled to also include files in subdirectories of a specified directory.
+The Snapshot and Timestamp metadata are also updated and signed automatically, but this behavior can be toggled off with --no_release.
 ```Bash
 $ repo.py --add <foo.tar.gz> <bar.tar.gz>
 $ repo.py --add </path/to/dir> [--recursive]